macdevopsyvr/macdevopsyvr.github.io/index.md

 Moosystems develops Media Asset Management and Workflow Automation solutions.
 Hear about how they started as IT integrators and became software developers, working with Python to build applications.

-## Gretchen, SysAdmin at Penn State
+## Gretchen Kuwahara, SysAdmin at Penn State, PSU MacAdmin conference organizer, MacTech speaker

 Speaking about Ansible.